i3-hackathon/bmw-php-sdk/README.md

 Authenticate a Mojio User
 -------------------------

-Now that your MojioClient is associated with your app, you can get started making some calls.
-However, many of our API calls also require an authorized user to be associated with the client sesion.
+Now that your MojioClient is associated with your app, you can get started making some API calls.
+However, many of our API calls also require an authorized user to be associated with the client session.
 In order to authenticate a user, you must pass in the users name or email along with their password.
+If successful, all subsequent API calls will be associated with this MOJIO user's account.

 ```php
 // ...